Meowrth/meowrth-homepage/README.md

 ## 🔹 About

-Meowrth [MEWR] — From Mars to Earth, a Meme Awakens
+Meowrth [$MEWR] — From Mars to Earth, a Meme Awakens

 Meowrth is not just a meme coin.
 It is the story of a cat — a curious soul from the cold and lonely plains of Mars — searching for warmth, laughter, and life.